shelljane/lithobench/README.md

 >* "-t ILT" is for mask optimization.
 For lithography simulation, users can use "-t Litho".
 >* "-o dev" specifies the output directory of the training process
 >* "-s MetalSet" specifies the dataset, which can be MetalSet and ViaSet.
 Note that StdMetal and StdContact are only for testing.
+>* "-n 4" is the number of epochs.
+>* "-b 4" is the batch size.
+>* "-p True" means that this model has the pretraining phase. "-p False" can skip pretraining.